Archive for: consumer protection law

 Below you will find a list of judgments and decisions on abusive clauses in B2C IT and IP contracts.
 You can find a more detailed discussion on each judgment or decision under the link provided with the case file.
 All judgments and decisions are given in chronological order.

-- The decision of the President of the Office of Competition and Consumer Protection, Wrocław Delegacy of 31 March 2010, no. RWR 61-23/09/ZK.
+– The decision of the President of the Office of Competition and Consumer Protection of 21 November 2013 no. RKT-38/2013.

-- The judgment of the Polish Court of Competition and Consumer Protection of 26 December 2006, case file XVII AmC 170/05.
+– The judgment of the Court of Competition and Consumer Protection of 26 December 2006 case file XVII AmC 170/05.

 Polish regulations on prohibited contractual provisions